USEPA/CMAQ/DOCS/Release_Notes/inline_phot_diagnostic_and_OMI.md

     * aerosol extinction
     * actinic flux

-  * Values are set by the PHOT_OPTICS.dat file and changing them is strongly not recommended.
+  * Values are set by the PHOT_OPTICS.dat file. **Changing these values is strongly not recommended.**

-  * For CMAQv5.3, the list could contain any of the following values: 294, 303, 310, 316, 333, 381, and 607.
-The environment variable list for NWAVE_PHOTDIAG can be set as follows:
+  * For CMAQv5.3, the list can contain data at any of the following wavelengths (nm): 294, 303, 310, 316, 333, 381, and 607.
+The environment variable list for NWAVE_PHOTDIAG can be set following:

              setenv NWAVE_PHOTDIAG "294 303 310 316 333 381 607"